Jason Derulo: 2017–2020: 2Sides, Cats and departure from Warner Music

+2021–present: Singles, collaborations and Nu King

+Derulo signed with Atlantic Records in March 2021.
+In May, Derulo featured on the remix of "Jalebi Baby" by Indian-Canadian singer Tesher.
+On September 3, Derulo released his new single "Acapulco".
+In March 2023, Derulo was announced as a judge for the Australian version of the singing competition, The Voice, replacing Keith Urban.
+Later that month, he starred as Isley Brothers frontman Ron Isley in the biographical film Spinning Gold.
+On May 18, 2023, Derulo released the single "When Love Sucks", which features singer Dido, sampling the latter's 2000 single "Thank You".
+On September 27, 2023, Derulo performed a medley of his upcoming song "Hands on Me" with Meghan Trainor and "Take You Dancing" during the finale of season 18 of America's Got Talent.

+After being introduced to TikTok by his nieces and nephews, Derulo began posting content on TikTok.
+His account has amassed a sizable following, becoming one of the most-followed on the platform.

+On February 16, 2024, he released his long-awaited fifth studio album titled Nu King, his first studio album since Everything is 4 (2015).
+The album features some of his big hits since his last album, as singles, including "Take You Dancing", "Love Not War (The Tampa Beat)", and "Lifestyle", as well as his recent song "Hands on Me" on which he collaborated with Meghan Trainor.

 Artistry

-Derulo's music is generally pop, but also incorporates R&B and hip-hop influences.
+Derulo's music is generally pop, but also incorporates R&B and EDM with hip-hop influences.
 He has predominantly named Michael Jackson as his inspiration.
 Derulo states "He is the reason I am who I am today.
 When I was 4 years old, I saw him for the first time.
 I saw how he moved the crowd and how people were just so touched".
 His other musical influences include Elvis Presley, Madonna, Prince, Usher and Justin Timberlake.
+Some critics have observed that Derulo's musical style and visual presentation draw heavily from Chris Brown’s, although Derulo has not cited Brown as a direct influence.

-Billboard's Jason Lipshutz speaks on his overall music and sound stating he operates "in two musical modes", describing one as "positive PG-romance dance-pop personality", and the other as a "bumping, faux-crass club thumpers".
+In 2016, Billboard's Jason Lipshutz discussed Derulo’s overall music and sound, stating that he operates "in two musical modes", describing one as "positive PG-romance dance-pop personality", and the other as a "bumping, faux-crass club thumpers".
 He explained that "Derulo has been tweaking his two modes just enough as they are used to offset each other, so that audiences never grew sick of either style".

 Personal life

 Derulo and singer Jordin Sparks dated for three years, before ending their relationship in September 2014.
 On May 8, 2021, he had a son with his girlfriend Jena Frumes.
-The couple broke up on September 23, 2021.
+The couple broke up four and a half months later.
+Derulo has three nieces.

-Derulo's TikTok account is the 15th most-followed account on the platform.